AviralTripathim22ma012/LSTM/README.md

-Since a larger test set comprises more different instances that the model has not encountered during training, it will typically give a more accurate approximation of the model's generalisation performance.
+Since a larger test set comprises more different instances that the model has not encountered during training, it will typically give a more accurate approximation of the model's generalisation performance. <br>
 If the test set is smaller and might not be sufficiently representative to accurately predict the model's performance on unobserved data when the train-test split is 70:30.
 Overfitting is a condition when a model